Dallas Workplace Accident Attorneys

 Protecting the Injured in Dallas, Tarrant & Collin Counties

 If you were injured on the job, the circumstances of your injury can make a big difference in the type of compensation you can receive.
-Most workplace injuries will be covered under Dallas workers' comp laws.
-But if you were injured when using defective manufacturing equipment, from unsafe conditions created by workers from another company, or in a car accident on the job, you may be able to seek significantly more compensation.
+Most workplace injuries will be covered under Dallas workers' compensation laws.
+However, if you were injured while using defective manufacturing equipment, from unsafe conditions created by workers from another company, or in a car accident on the job, you may be able to seek significantly more compensation.

 At Crain Lewis Brogdon, LLP, we believe that injured workers deserve aggressive representation and full compensation for their injuries and lost wages.
-If you have any questions about whether your workplace accident was caused by the negligence of another, contact our Dallas law office to talk with an attorney.
+If you have any questions about whether your workplace accident was caused by the negligence of another, contact our law office to consult a Dallas personal injury attorney.

 Schedule a free consultation with our team today—

 call (214) 301-5007 to tell us your story.